Free will in antiquity: Judaism

-Jews during Second Temple Judaism were actually divided on the question of free-will.
-According to Josephus, the most determinist ancient Jews were the Essenes (2nd c.
+Jews during Second Temple Judaism (516 BC - 70 AD) were actually divided on the question of free-will.
+According to Josephus, the most deterministic ancient Jews were the Essenes (2nd c.
 BCE - 1st c.
-CE) and the Qumran sectarians.
+AD) and the Qumran sectarians.
 The Sadducees (2nd c.
-BCE through 70 CE) and Ben Sira (fl.
+BC through 70 AD) and Ben Sira (fl.
 2nd c.
-BCE), held to a form of libertarianism.
+BC), held to a form of libertarianism.
 On their side, the Pharisees believed "that some actions, but not all, are the work of fate".
-They held to an intermediate position, close to libertarian free will, that can be called a "Jewish compatibilism", to be contrasted with “Stoic” or “Chrysippean” compatibilism."
+They held to an intermediate position, close to libertarian free will, that can be called a "Jewish compatibilism", to be contrasted with “Stoic” or “Chrysippean” deterministic compatibilism."